Home

 Measurement of Blood Pressure

-Blood pressure can be measured by an instrument called a sphygmomanometer.
+Blood pressure can be measured using an instrument called a sphygmomanometer.

 A column of mercury is linked to an inflatable cuff which is wound around the upper arm.
 A stethoscope is then used to listen to the sounds of the blood in the brachial artery, at the bend of the elbow.